akash-network/awesome-akash/mariadb/README.md

 https://mariadb.org/

+## Docker image

+https://hub.docker.com/_/mariadb it's the official docker image we are using.

+For more environment options and versions please check their documentation.

 ## Mariadb vs MySQL

 > MariaDB is more scalable and offers a higher query speed when compared to MySQL.
 This makes it good for managing large-sized data.
 You will also find more features in MariaDB that MySQL doesn't have, like sequence storage engines and virtual columns.
 You can also use multiple engines in one table.